AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

         >
         >This section is not editable.

 1. If needed, you can replace the campaign using the **[!UICONTROL Replace]** button.
-You can also clear the selected campaign using the **[!UICONTROL Clear]** button.
-You can then choose a new campaign either immediately or at a later time.
+You can also **[!UICONTROL Clear]** the selected campaign using the **[!UICONTROL Clear]** button.
+This action will not only clear the campaign but also other phase-level properties such as Domain Group Exclusion, Campaign, Journey Exclusion, and others.
+After clearing, you can choose a new campaign either immediately or at a later time.

     ![](assets/ip-warmup-plan-replace-campaign.png)